Introduction

 Piezoelectric systems generate controlled vibrations that are specifically tuned to effectively remove hard deposits whilst minimising damage to tooth surfaces.
 The cooling water irrigation simultaneously flushes away debris and maintains optimal working temperatures during procedures.

 Digital sensor technology converts X-ray photons into electronic signals, enabling immediate image processing and enhanced diagnostic capabilities.
-These systems require significantly less radiation exposure compared to traditional film radiography whilst providing superior image quality and manipulation options.
+These systems often require significantly less radiation exposure compared to traditional film radiography whilst providing high-quality images and flexible viewing options.

 Air polishing technology combines controlled air pressure with specially formulated powders to create effective cleaning action.
 The particle size and composition are scientifically optimised to remove stains and biofilm whilst preserving precious tooth enamel and soft tissues.